awsdocs/aws-client-vpn-administrator-guide/doc_source/connection-authorization.md

 The following are the requirements and considerations for the client connect handler:
 + The name of the Lambda function must begin with the `AWSClientVPN-` prefix\.
-+ Lambda function versions are not supported\.
-When you specify the Lambda function in your Client VPN endpoint, you must specify an [unqualified Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html#versioning-versions-using)\.
++ Qualified Lambda functions are supported\.
 + The Lambda function must be in the same AWS Region and the same AWS account as the Client VPN endpoint\.
 + The Lambda function times out after 30 seconds\.
 This value cannot be changed\.
 + The Lambda function is invoked synchronously\.
 It's invoked after device and user authentication, and before the authorization rules are evaluated\.